 had dinner.
 If you missed a meal?
 Guess what?
 You waited until the next

-I'm convinced that the food industry has marketed us into believing that we need all these snacks.
+I'm convinced that the food industry has tricked us into believing that we need all these snacks.
 Because snacks are quite often packaged foods, and everyone knows that packaged foods are marked up WAY more than fresh ones.
-A marketer's dream.
+A marketer's dream!

 Many clients of mine lose weight while on vacation.
 I'm convinced that part of this is due to the fact that they tend to just eat 2-3 meals a day and little to no snacks while away.